UoY2021Eng1Group22/UoY2021Eng1Group22.github.io/README.md

 # Hello World!

-This is where we will be storing our Engineering 1 (SEPR) project.
+This is where we Group 15 will be storing our Engineering 1 (SEPR) project.

 ## Resources